JeroenVdb/homebridge-daikin-cloud/.github/ISSUE_TEMPLATE/bug-report.md

 **Logs:**

 ```
 Show the Homebridge logs here, remove any sensitive information.
+I'm mainly interested in the part between

+'--- Daikin info for debugging reasons (enable Debug Mode for more logs) ---'
+and
+'--------------- End Daikin info for debugging reasons --------------------'
 ```

 **Plugin Config:**